DATA-DOG/go-sqlmock/README.md

 ## Change Log

+- **2022-08-25** - added **WillCompleteOnCancel** expectation to create the scenario where a context has been cancelled but the database still completes the query without cancellation or error.
 - **2019-04-06** - added functionality to mock a sql MetaData request
 - **2019-02-13** - added `go.mod` removed the references and suggestions using `gopkg.in`.
 - **2018-12-11** - added expectation of Rows to be closed, while mocking expected query.